College football: History

-Even after the emergence of the professional National Football League (NFL), college football has remained extremely popular throughout the U.S. Although the college game has a much larger margin for talent than its pro counterpart, the sheer number of fans following major colleges provides a financial equalizer for the game, with Division I programs — the highest level — playing in huge stadiums, six of which have seating capacity exceeding 100,000 people.
+Even after the emergence of the professional National Football League (NFL), college football has remained extremely popular throughout the U.S. Although the college game has a much larger margin for talent than its pro counterpart, the sheer number of fans following major colleges provides a financial equalizer for the game, with Division I programs – the highest level – playing in huge stadiums, six of which have seating capacity exceeding 100,000 people.
 In many cases, college stadiums employ bench-style seating, as opposed to individual seats with backs and arm rests (although many stadiums do have a small number of chair back seats in addition to the bench seating).
 This allows them to seat more fans in a given amount of space than the typical professional stadium, which tends to have more features and comforts for fans.
-(Only three stadiums owned by U.S. colleges or universities — Cardinal Stadium at the University of Louisville, Center Parc Stadium at Georgia State University, and FAU Stadium at Florida Atlantic University — consist entirely of chair back seating.)
+Only three stadiums owned by U.S. colleges or universities, L&N Stadium at the University of Louisville, Center Parc Stadium at Georgia State University, and FAU Stadium at Florida Atlantic University, consist entirely of chair back seating.

 College athletes, unlike players in the NFL, are not permitted by the NCAA to be paid salaries.
 Colleges are only allowed to provide non-monetary compensation such as athletic scholarships that provide for tuition, housing, and books.
+With new bylaws made by the NCAA, college athletes can now receive "name, image, and likeness" (NIL) deals, a way to get sponsorships and money before their pro debut.

 Rugby football in Great Britain and Canada

 Modern North American football has its origins in various games, all known as "football", played at public schools in Great Britain in the mid-19th century.
 By the 1840s, students at Rugby School were playing a game in which players were able to pick up the ball and run with it, a sport later known as rugby football.
 The game was taken to Canada by British soldiers stationed there and was soon being played at Canadian colleges.

-The first documented gridiron football match was played at University College, a college of the University of Toronto, on November 9, 1861.
-One of the participants in the game involving University of Toronto students was (Sir) William Mulock, later Chancellor of the school.
-A football club was formed at the university soon afterward, although its rules of play at this stage are unclear.
+The first documented gridiron football game was played at University College, a college of the University of Toronto, on November 9, 1861.
+One of the participants in the game involving University of Toronto students was William Mulock, later chancellor of the school.
+A football club was formed at the university soon afterward, although its rules of play then are unclear.

 In 1864, at Trinity College, also a college of the University of Toronto, F. Barlow Cumberland and Frederick A. Bethune devised rules based on rugby football.
 Modern Canadian football is widely regarded as having originated with a game played in Montreal, in 1865, when British Army officers played local civilians.
 The game gradually gained a following, and the Montreal Football Club was formed in 1868, the first recorded non-university football club in Canada.